Spyridon Louis: Marathon race

-In Marathon, Colonel Papadiamantopoulos gave the starting signal for the small field, consisting of seventeen athletes, thirteen of them representing Greece.
+In the marathon, Colonel Papadiamantopoulos gave the starting signal for the small field, consisting of seventeen athletes, thirteen of them representing Greece.
 The early leader of the race, which led over dusty dirt roads along which throngs of Greeks had gathered to watch, was the Frenchman Albin Lermusiaux, who had placed third in the 1500 metres prior to the marathon.
 In the town of Pikermi, Louis is said to have made a stop at a local inn to drink a glass of wine.
 (Louis's grandson, also Spyridon Louis, has stated that this is incorrect; that his grandfather's girlfriend gave him half an orange and shortly afterwards he "got a glass of cognac from his future father-in-law.")
 After asking for the advantage of the other runners, he confidently declared he would overtake them all before the end.

 After 26 km, Lermusiaux was exhausted and abandoned the race.
 The lead was taken over by Edwin Flack, an Australian who won the 800 and 1500 m races.
 Louis slowly closed in on Flack.
 The Australian, not used to running long distances, collapsed a few kilometers onwards, giving Louis the lead.

 During the race, there was tension among the Greek spectators when Flack was in first place.
 However, when news was delivered to the fans that Louis overtook the lead, the cry "Hellene, Hellene!" was taken up by rapturous spectators.
 Louis was greeted with cheers after entering the Panathenaic Stadium for the final part of the marathon.
 Louis ran with Crown Prince Constantine and Prince George of Greece during the last lap, finishing with a time of 2:58:50.
 Louis's victory set off wild celebrations, as described in the official report of the Games:

 Here the Olympionic Victor was received with full honour; the King rose from his seat and congratulated him most warmly on his success.
 Some of the King's aides-de-camp, and several members of the Committee went so far as to kiss and embrace the victor, who finally was carried in triumph to the retiring room under the vaulted entrance.
 The scene witnessed then inside the Stadion cannot be easily described, even strangers were carried away by the general enthusiasm.

 Adding to the celebrations, two more Greek runners entered the stadium to finish in second and third place.
 Third place finisher Spyridon Belokas was later found to have covered part of the course by carriage and was disqualified; third place was awarded to the Hungarian Gyula Kellner.